 - Those with slower internet connections or older computers

 By adhering to guidelines for accessible web design, we acknowledge the diversity of communication methods, available technologies and abilities of web users in the community.
-The Office of Environment and Heritage strives to maintain conformance to W3C’s Web Content Accessibility Guidelines.
+The Department of Planning and Environment strives to maintain conformance to W3C’s Web Content Accessibility Guidelines.

 You can change the text size of this site from within your browser.

 If you are using Internet Explorer, from the “view” menu select “text size” and choose the most suitable size for you.

 If you are using Firefox, Safari, Chrome or Opera you can increase the text size by pressing “ctrl” and “+” (Windows) or “cmd” and “+” (Macintosh) and decrease your text size by pressing “ctrl” and “-“ (Windows) or “cmd” and “-” (Macintosh).